jmbannon/ytdl-sub/docs/config.rst

 The only difference between a ``subscription`` and ``preset`` is that the subscription must have all required fields and ``{variables}`` defined so it can perform a download.

-Below is an example that downloads YouTube videos:
+Below is an example that downloads a YouTube playlist:

 .. code-block:: yaml
   :caption: config.yaml

    presets:
      playlist_preset_ex:
-       youtube:
+       download:
-         download_strategy: "playlist"
+         download_strategy: "url"
+         url: "{url}"
        output_options:
          output_directory: "{output_directory}/{playlist_name}"
          file_name: "{playlist_name}.{title}.{ext}"